SPC Thomas Vandeventer

 Now medically retired, Thomas enjoys spending time with his wife LeAnn and their two children, Isabelle and John.
-Living in a non-adaptive home places limitations on the activities he can do with his family.
-In his current living situation, Thomas has to climb on countertops since he cannot reach the shelves.
-This creates stress not only for him, but his family as well.
-LeAnn never wants to leave Thomas alone for fear he will hurt himself.
-Receiving a specially adapted custom Homes For Our Troops home with pull down shelves and roll under sinks will provide a safe environment for Thomas.
-With these challenges eliminated, he will have more energy to interact with his children and pursue his goals.
+Living in a non-adaptive home placed limitations on the activities he could do with his family.
+In his previous living situation, Thomas had to climb on countertops since he could not reach the shelves.
+This created stress not only for him, but his family as well.
+LeAnn never wanted to leave Thomas alone for fear he would hurt himself.
+Receiving a specially adapted custom Homes For Our Troops home with pull-down shelves and roll-under sinks provides a safe environment for Thomas.
+With these challenges mitigated, he has more energy to interact with his children and pursue his goals.
 He is hoping to make his hobby of gunsmithing a career.
-“This gift will give me the motivation to go to school and I will have the space and capability to hone my skills,” he says.
+“This gift gives me the motivation to go to school and I now have the space and capability to hone my skills,” he says.

-Originally from Dallas, Thomas is choosing to remain in Texas and build his home close to family.
+Originally from Dallas, Thomas chose to remain in Texas and build his home close to family.